AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/ccteamlibraries.md

 ---
-title: Creating a CC Library for teams
+title: Creating Creative Cloud Libraries for teams
 description: Learn how to share assets within a group or team using Creative Cloud Libraries for teams
 role: User
 level: Beginner, Intermediate